bfra-me/ha-addon-repository/README.md

-# Example Home Assistant add-on repository
+# Home Assistant Add-on Repository Template

 This repository can be used as a "blueprint" for add-on development to help you get started.